autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 attached to your shipping email.

 Additionally, you can access Wi-Fi information directly from the AutoPi Cloud.
-To do this, navigate to Devices > Select Your Device > Advanced Settings > Wi-Fi.
+To do this, navigate to Devices > Select Your Device > Advanced Settings > Wi-Fi > Hotspot.
 Here, you will find the Wi-Fi hotspot's password and SSID credentials.

+new picture

 When the device is powered on, a blue light will appear on the side, indicating that it has power.
 When the device successfully connects to the AutoPi Cloud,